YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

    //-
    //- more text

-- the empty line after the ``::`` and before the text continues are required
+Note that the empty line after the ``::`` and before the text continues are required, as is the indentation before the literal contents.
+When rendering to the terminal with `help <celltype>`, the ``::`` line will be ignored, while Sphinx displays the section verbatim like so:
-- the ``::`` line will be ignored in the `help` call while sphinx docs will treat everything that follows as a literal block until the next unindented
-  line:

    text
    ::